When is the killing of non-combatants

 Suicide-Martyr Operations" that it was not immoral to kill Muslim

-non-combatants as long as the combatants were engaged in a conflict against
+non-combatants as long as the combatants were engaged in a conflict involving

 expulsion of any non-Muslim invaders.
 This presumably includes the mainly

-U.S. and British forces in Iraq.
+U.S., Russian, and European forces in the Middle East.
 The deaths of non-combatants are an

 inevitable byproduct of this action.
 The